Study shows COVID-19 raised children's poison suicide attempts.

-The findings are based on a review of cases reported to the National Poison Data System by U.S. poison centers as “intentional suspected suicide,” which encompass both suspected suicide attempts and intentional self-harm.
-Girls accounted for 81.2% of the suspected suicide attempts among adolescents ages 10-19 in 2021, compared with 77% in 2019.
-These increases in suspected suicides occurred while overall calls to the nation’s poison centers decreased 3.1% from 2019 to 2021.
+The analysis was conducted by examining cases reported to the National Poison Data System by U.S. poison centers classified as "intentional suspected suicide," which includes both suspected suicide attempts and intentional self-harm.
+Among adolescents aged 10-19, girls made up 81.2% of suspected suicide attempts in 2021, up from 77% in 2019.
+These increases in suspected suicides occurred despite an overall decrease of 3.1% in calls made to the country's poison centers from 2019 to 2021.

-The findings build on a concerning trend identified in an earlier UVA Health study, which found suspected suicide attempts by poisoning among children ages 6-19 increased 26.7% between 2015 and 2020.
+These findings are an extension of a worrisome pattern identified in a previous UVA Health study, which revealed a 26.7% increase in suspected suicide attempts by poisoning in children aged 6-19 between 2015 and 2020.

-“This significant increase in suicide attempts during the pandemic surprised us,” said Christopher Holstege, MD, medical director of the Blue Ridge Poison Center at UVA Health and chief of the Division of Medical Toxicology at the University of Virginia School of Medicine.
-“We are alarmed at the dramatic increase in suicide attempts in such a young population, which continues to escalate according to our data.”
+Christopher Holstege, MD, who is the medical director of the Blue Ridge Poison Center at UVA Health and the chief of the Division of Medical Toxicology at the University of Virginia School of Medicine, expressed surprise at the significant rise in suicide attempts during the pandemic.
+He noted that the alarming trend of increased suicide attempts in young people continues to escalate, based on their data.

-“These findings suggest that the mental health of children and adolescents might still be affected by the pandemic, raising concerns about long-term consequences, especially given that previous attempted suicide has been found to be the strongest predictor of subsequent death by suicide,” the researchers write in a scientific paper outlining the findings.
+The researchers who outlined the findings in a scientific paper noted that these results indicate that the mental health of children and adolescents may still be influenced by the pandemic, which raises concerns about potential long-term consequences.
+The paper also highlights that previous attempted suicide has been identified as the strongest predictor of subsequent death by suicide, further underscoring the gravity of the situation.

-Based on the data, the researchers recommend a comprehensive approach to suicide prevention through partnerships among families, teachers, mental health professionals and public health leaders.
-Given how frequently over-the-counter medications are used in suicide attempts, the researchers also suggest considering safety measures such as heightened public education initiatives on the safe storage of over-the-counter medications and the availability of assistance in case of an overdose through America’s poison centers by calling 800-222-1222.
-They also recommend additional promotion of the national 988 Suicide and Crisis Lifeline for people experiencing a mental health crisis.
+The researchers recommend a comprehensive approach to suicide prevention that involves collaboration between families, teachers, mental health professionals, and public health leaders based on the data.
+Due to the frequency with which over-the-counter medications are involved in suicide attempts, the researchers suggest implementing safety measures such as increased public education on the safe storage of these medications and making assistance readily available in the event of an overdose through America's poison centers by calling 800-222-1222.
+They also advise promoting the national 988 Suicide and Crisis Lifeline for people experiencing a mental health crisis.

-“As a society, we need to come together in a multi-disciplinary manner and strategize on how to best mitigate this rapidly escalating threat to our youth,” Holstege said.
+Holstege emphasized the need for a collaborative, multi-disciplinary approach to tackle the rapidly escalating threat to our youth.
+He stressed that as a society, we must come together to strategize and find effective ways to mitigate this problem.

-Last month, UVA Children’s and Sentara Martha Jefferson Hospital announced plans to create a new outpatient clinic in Albemarle County to meet the growing need for pediatric neurodevelopmental and behavioral health care in Central Virginia.
+In a recent announcement, UVA Children's and Sentara Martha Jefferson Hospital revealed their plans to establish a new outpatient clinic in Albemarle County to cater to the increasing demand for pediatric neurodevelopmental and behavioral health care in Central Virginia.

 Findings Published